ubc-vision/image-matching-benchmark/README.md

 python import_features.py --path_features=<path_to_folder> --kp_name=<kp_name> --desc_name=<desc_name> --match_name=<match_name>
 ```

-(Custom matches are a very recent addition: please reach out to us via email/github issues if you encounter problems using it.)
+(Custom matches are a recent addition: please reach out to us via email/github issues if you encounter problems using it.)

-## Practical considerations
+## Terms and conditions

 Challenge submissions have additional restrictions in place, such as for instance in the maximum number of iterations in the RANSAC loop, or banning robust estimators which assume known intrinsics and estimate the Essential matrix instead of the Fundamental matrix (which are implemented in the benchmark for the sake of completeness).
-Please refer to the website for details.
+Please refer to the [submission page](https://vision.uvic.ca/image-matching-challenge/submit/) on the website for further details.

-Please note that valid challenge submissions require additional details: e.g. it is not okay to train on images that show scenes present in our test data, or running RANSAC for millions of iterations while providing custom matches.
-We trust in the good faith of challenge participants, but require short papers outlining the specifics used to generate the submission: these should be uploaded sometime after the deadline (please refer to the website for details).

 ## Usage